evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 Megaphone already had a basic form of analytics baked into Bluemail and Bluenote.
 Just a table of numbers, no visualizations, ill-defined terms.
 When asked about the existing analytics, the unanimous response was: "I ignore them".
 They were described as "untrustworthy" and "wrong".

-We obviously needed to fix the underlying metrics so that they accurately reflected the numbers users saw in tools like [Hive](https://hive.apache.org/).
-Beyond that, I wanted to use data to tell a story.
+We obviously needed to fix the underlying metrics so that they accurately reflected the numbers users saw elsewhere—and we would.
+Beyond that, I aspired to use data to tell a story.

 (snippet: dropbox/tufte)

-Design session with engineers, who came up with some amazing ideas: better than the designers!

-Around this time, I was reading a lot of [Edward Tufte](https://www.edwardtufte.com/tufte/), "the Leonardo da Vinci of data."
-I was thinking about how we could use successful data visualization to inspire confidence.
-I explored a lot of different methods for displaying the information:
+Around this time, I was reading through [Edward Tufte](https://www.edwardtufte.com/tufte/)'s data visualization books.
+I was thinking about how we could use successful "visual explanations" to enlighten and inspire confidence.
+I explored several different methods for displaying information, including box-and-whisker plots, average read times, an aggregate "impact" metric, comparisons across categories...

 (snippet: dropbox/dataviz)

-Box-and-whisker plots, read times, an aggregate "impact" metric, comparing across categories... these were all ideas.
-The end goal of Journey Builder isn't to send the *most* emails, but to send the *right* emails to the the right users at the right time, so I wanted the analytics to nudge users toward "better" rather than just "more".
+Above all, I wanted the analytics to nudge users toward "better" rather than just "more".
+The end goal of Journey Builder isn't to send the *most* emails, but to send the *right* emails to the the right users at the right time.

 (snippet: dropbox/analytics-annotations)

 ## Results

-We officially launched v1 of Journey Builder to Dropbox on [date].

 [Email sent to Dropboxers]

-(snippet: dropbox/launch-vid)

 I learned the value of educating everyone on the value of design.
 It was incredible to see the reaction of engineers on the team, seeing their idea take shape and seeing how excited others' got about it.
 It was the same concept as what existed before, and solved the same problems, but because it did it in a way that was clean, understandable, and delightful, people loved it (I don't use that verb lightly) in a way that was never possible with the original design.